Skip to Content

 1000 years ago, simple religious services were all that took place on March 17th, and you can do that at a number of cathedrals and churches around the capital.

-Raise a glass to St. Patrick’s Day at the most famous of the distilleries in Dublin!
-This special event blends Irish whiskey, music, art, and dance for a one-of-a-kind celebration in the heart of Dublin.
+Raise a glass to St. Patrick’s Day in Dublin at the most famous of the distilleries in Dublin!
+The distillery on Bow Street is back again this year with a festive event.

 Spending St. Patrick’s Day in Dublin?
 Here are some traditions to be aware of!